wp-plugins/like-box/readme.txt

 5. Add Facebook like box in posts/pages using shortcode button.
 6. Add Facebook like box Popup from admin panel.

-Dear users, we also recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/) .
+Dear users, we also recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2).

 == Screenshots ==